Rio3210/Competetive-Programming/README.md

 # Competetive-Programming
-Solved Problems form the community Progress sheet.
+Solved Problems from the community Progress sheet.